renpre98/Goulash/README.md

 To-do...

 ### Issues:
 No crafting icon in cooking menu.
-No Cooking liquid Texture.
 Ptarmigan Font is different, because I did not get to ask my sister to draw the new texture